epicshepich/TikTok-Retrieval/README.md

 ### Instructions to Participants
 Participants were given the following instructions.

     The goal of my experiment is to improve the process of searching for TikToks.
 In order to determine what works best, I need to quantify retrieval performance.
-The way to do this is to come up with a set of test queries with known targets and see if the system recommended the correct target for a given query.
+The way to do this is to come up with a set of test queries with known targets and see if the system identifies the correct video for a given query.

     I'm requesting your help to come up with queries in order to avoid injecting my own bias into the experiment.
 What I need you to do is:

-    1. Go to tiktok.shepich.com and watch a handful of TikToks.
+    1. Go to jimtok.shepich.com and watch a handful of TikToks.
+It may take a while for the page to load.
     2. Do something else for an hour or so, in order to reset your short-term memory.
     3. Think of a few videos that stood out to you.
 For each one, come up with a query that you would use to search for it.
     4. Find the IDs corresponding to your query targets (either using the View History or Search tabs), and send me a list of (query text, query target id) pairs.

     Note: please come up with queries that are specific to an individual TikTok, rather than a trend or collection.
 My goal is to improve the ability to recall specific videos.

+    Also note: the search feature does not work very well, so don't bank on that being very useful when you go back and look for IDs (hopefully I can change that with this project).

     WARNING: these TikToks have not been content-filtered, so participate at your own risk.
 Massive spoilers for Attack on Titan and One Piece ahead.

+    Website controls:

+     - Up/Left arrow: previous video in queue
+     - Right/Down arrow: next video in queue
+     - Space: play/pause video (first video will start paused)
+     - Press "Enter" while typing in search bar to run your query (wait until page is loaded before searching)
+     - Click on an ID in the View History or Search results to watch that video
+     - Note: clicking on a link will not change the queue or your position in it, so you can click links without worrying about losing your place.

     Thank you for participating!

+### Basic Index

+UNIDECODE (converts greek letters and emojis into text) ASCII
+~20 seconds